 Accountants could make an average $70,500 per year, between the median annual bookkeeper salary is $40,240 per year, which makes accountants have much higher than bookkeepers by $30,260 per year.

-If you’re unsure where to begin, we’d love to hear about your concerns and worries so we can schedule a free consultation call with Alan Chen (a CPA with +20 years of expertise).
+If you’re unsure where to begin, we’d love to hear your concerns and worries to schedule a free consultation call with Alan Chen (a CPA with +20 years of expertise).